Syntax

 Description

-obj or disp(obj) displays summary information for timer object, obj.
+or obj disp(obj) displays summary information for timer object, obj.

 If obj is an array of timer objects, disp outputs a table of summary information about the timer objects in the array.